 There has never been a better time to buy a flat in Poland!

-With its ever-improving infrastructure and attractive job opportunities, Poland is the place to be right now.
+With its ever-improving infrastructure, relatively low cost of living and attractive job opportunities, Poland is the place to be right now.
 Are you wondering about the extent to which foreigners are becoming more active on the Polish housing market?
-Well, foreign nationals bought over 29,000 apartments in Poland in 2022.
-To put this remarkable figure into context, foreigners bought only 7,000 apartments in 2018.
-According to a report by PKO BP (PKO Polish Bank) analysts, foreigners purchased every seventh property in the country in 2022.
-Ukrainians and Germans contributed most to the increase in activity on the Polish housing market.
+Well, according to a study by the property portal Gethome, foreign nationals bought 14,346 apartments in Poland in 2023.
+This is roughly double the number of foreigners who bought apartments in 2018.

 This step-by-step guide to buying a flat in Poland applies to citizens of the EEA, EFTA and Switzerland.
 Nationals of these countries can acquire any kind of real estate in Poland without a permit.

 I was heavily engaged in the process of buying a flat in Gdańsk throughout the first part of 2019.
-I bought a flat without a mortgage.
+I bought a flat with cash.
 Hence, this guide is particularly useful for those who are cash buyers.

 Ready to buy a flat in Poland?